AdamGralak/calculator-react/README.md

 # Calculator
 ## Hello everyone.
 This is a currency converter.
-The available currency exchange rate is as of 11 July 2024.
-It allows you to tranform currencies: Euro, USD, and GBP to Polish
+The available currency exchange rate is downland fron https://currencyapi.com/.
+This page allows us to convert different currency to American Dolar (UDS).
+The project was created using React.js.
+It employs data fetching from the server using the Axios library.
 ### Click on the link to visit the website:
 https://adamgralak.github.io/calculator-react/